 * This will help parents in saving time they spend in looking for books among our community and re-use/recycle the existing books that we have available within our community.
 One textbook can easily be used multiple times, from 2 to 4 years

-* This will be especially helpful for anyone new in our community and are still building relationships with other community members
+* This will especially be helpful for anyone new in our community and is still building relationships with other community members

-* We will use the rental fee that we will collect to maintain this books collection for upcoming years ensuring program is self-sustaining
+* We will use the rental fee that we collect to maintain this books depot for upcoming years ensuring program is self-sustaining

 * This year the total price of textbooks range from $38 to $57 for different levels at our school